 - Different care pathway: An episode is excluded if the patient has one or more conditions that would lead to a different care pathway.
-Codes that indicate a different care pathway are searched for in inpatient, outpatient, and professional claims (included or not included) during a specified length of time, as detailed in the configuration file.
+Codes that indicate a different care pathway are searched for on inpatient, outpatient, and professional claims (included or not included) during a specified length of time, as detailed in the configuration file.
 The complete list of conditions that would lead to a different care pathway are:

 - COVID-19

 - Department of Children's Services (DCS) custody

-- Cardiac Disorders
+- Cardiac arrest

-- Congenital Urinary Obstructive Anomalies

-- Connective Tissue Disorders

-- Cystic Fibrosis
+- Cystic fibrosis

-- Neurological Disorders

-- Neuromuscular Dysfunction of the Bladder